NikKowPHP/social-brain/chapters/chapter-18.md

 Mark retorted, "Your models are too conservative.
 We'll never ship if we listen to every what-if."

 The tension spiked.
 Maria felt her own **[ICON: Shield] Sentinel** brain flare up.
+For a brief moment, she felt a flash of pure frustration—an urge to tell them both to stop arguing and just find a compromise.
+This was the hijack warning.
 She took a silent **[ICON: Lungs] Conductor's Breath (Chapter 6)** to keep her own PFC online.
 This was the moment.
 An unskilled manager would take a side.
 A conductor tunes the instruments.

 *   She turned to Jane, making it clear she was a valuable part of the discussion, not a roadblock.
 She deployed the **[ICON: Reflecting Arrows] Empathy Loop (Chapter 7)** for the whole group to see.
 "That's a critical point, Jane.
 It sounds like you're concerned we're not taking the database-failure risk seriously enough.
 Is that right?"
 *   Jane, who was used to having to fight to be heard, was momentarily disarmed.
 "Yes, exactly," she said.
 The tension in her shoulders dropped a notch.